joaoaraujo1/genentech-404-challenge/README.md

 We expect the winning submissions will likely be an algorithm that can automatically characterize the pattern of missing data and adapt its imputation approach to the missingness type.

+## Data Description
+Each row in the csv corresponds to a single subject visit.
+The data is longitudinal and all datasets (training set, public leaderboard set, and private leaderboard set) were split by subject.
+Ordinal or categorical variables will be treated as continuous during evaluation.
+Performance will be measured using range normalized mean absolute error (MAE).

+Variables that are always observed:

+- `RID_hash` - unique subject ID
+- `VISCODE` - visit code, referring to the number of months

+Variables that may have missingness:

+- `AGE` - age at that particular visit
+- `PTGENDER_num` - sex {0: 'Male', 1: 'Female'}
+- `PTEDUCAT` - education level
+- `DX_num` - diagnosis {0: 'Cognitively Normal', 1: 'Mild Cognitive Impairment', 2: 'Dementia'}
+- `APOE4` - number of APOE e4 alleles
+- `CDRSB` - cognitive score, Clinical Dementia Rating Sum of Boxes
+- `MMSE` - cognitive score, Mini‐Mental State Examination
+- `ADAS13` - cognitive score, Alzheimer's Disease Assessment Scale-Cognitive Subscale
+- `Ventricles` - ventricle volume
+- `Hippocampus` - hippocampus volume
+- `WholeBrain` - whole brain volume
+- `Entorhinal` - entorhinal volume
+- `Fusiform` - fusiform volume
+- `MidTemp` - midtemp volume

 ## My solution (TL;DR)
 Let *y* be a missing entry of test patient *n*, not easily deducible by its missingness context.
 Evaluate the “row-wise missingness” in the row entry where *y* is missing (i.e. how many variables are present/missing in that row) and the “patient-wise missingness” (i.e. how many variables are present/missing in the full data matrix of the patient n).
 Build datasets to train linear/non-linear models and centrality metrics for variable *y* for both missingness contexts.
 Estimate the MAE for all models and centrality metrics using grouped k-fold cross-validation.
 Pick the best solution and train a new model (or estimate a centrality metric if the models don’t work better) with all available training data.
 Estimate *y*.
 Repeat for all entries and test patients.